-An error in the spacecraft's automatic navigation software caused the ship to move away from Earth.
+An error in the spacecraft's automatic navigation software caused the ship to move away from Earth, according to the RT news channel.
 Tereshkova noticed this and Soviet scientists quickly developed a new landing algorithm.
 Tereshkova landed safely but received a bruise on her face.

 She landed in the Altay region near today's Kazakhstan-Mongolia-China border.
 Villagers helped Tereshkova out of her spacesuit and asked her to join them for dinner.
 She accepted, and was later reprimanded for violating the rules and not undergoing medical tests first.